Best Software

 • Unlimited users eliminates per-seat cost concerns for cross-functional teams

-• Highest G2 satisfaction rating (4.8/5) with strong customer support scores
+• Strong G2 satisfaction ratings (4.6/5 as of August 2026) with high customer support scores

 • Browser-native approach removes version control problems entirely